 “…a sense of elegance, a subtle touch, and fleetness of fingers, all of which Ms. Vlaeva displayed with abandon.
 She has the fluidity and ease to conquer all the difficulties the composer presents." - ConcertoNet.com

-Ms. Vlaeva has recorded five internationally released CDs.
-The most recent, Bach Transcriptions, appeared on the British Hyperion label and was selected by BBC Music Magazine as their Instrumental CD of the Month.
-Its opening track inspired a short animation movie "Ouverture" that premiered in March 2013 at Lincoln Center in New York.
-That same track also attracted the attention of Oprah Winfrey, who called it "A musical performance that is almost a dance in itself."
-Her previous CD, "A Treasury of Russian Romantic Piano" was described as "truly inspired," "exquisite," knockout performances," "extremely well-played," and "unfailingly sympathetic and musical" in Gramophone, Clavier, American Record Guide, International Record Review, and International Piano, respectively.
-Vlaeva's "Piano Music of Liszt" CD was similarly praised, earning the Grand Prix 'Liszt' du Disque.
-Previous winners of this award include Maurizio Pollini, Alfred Brendel, and Gyorgy Cziffra.
-In 2002 she was asked to record soundtrack music for the documentary film "In Search of Cezanne" produced by Academy Award winner Allan Miller.
+Nadejda Vlaeva is a Hyperion Recording Artist, and was the first pianist to record the complete Bach Transcriptions of Camille Saint-Saëns ["positively stunning," BBC Music Magazine Instrumental CD of the Month].
+The CD's opening track inspired the award winning short animation movie “Ouverture” that premiered at the Lincoln Center Film Festival in New York.
+Vlaeva received the Grand Prix 'Liszt' du Disque for her "Piano Music of Liszt" CD.
+Her “A Treasury of Russian Romantic Piano” CD was described as "truly inspired," "exquisite," knockout performances," "extremely well-played," and "unfailingly sympathetic and musical" in Gramophone, Clavier, American Record Guide, International Record Review, and International Piano, respectively.
+Her latest CD, "Piano Music of Sergei Bortkiewicz" was a Musicweb Recording of the Year ("absolutely first class") and contained several premieres.
+In addition to her internationally released CDs, she recorded soundtrack music for the documentary film "In Search of Cezanne" produced by Academy Award winner Allan Miller.

 Ms. Vlaeva has had the honor to premiere many important works and discoveries.
-The American composer Lowell Liebermann composed his Nocturne No. 9 for Ms. Vlaeva, which she premiered at the Husum Rarities of Piano Music festival that year.
+The American composer Lowell Liebermann composed his Nocturne No. 9 for Ms. Vlaeva, which she premiered at the Husum Rarities of Piano Music festival.
 The following year, Mr. Liebermann composed his Variations on a Theme of Schubert for Ms. Vlaeva, which she premiered at Merkin Concert Hall in New York City.
-That same year, Vlaeva also gave the North American premiere of the then recently discovered Piano Sonata No. 2 by the unduly neglected Russian Romantic composer Sergei Bortkiewicz.
+She has also given the North American premiere of the then recently discovered Piano Sonata No. 2 by the unduly neglected Ukrainian Romantic composer Sergei Bortkiewicz.
 When some additional works by Bortkiewicz were recently discovered, Ms. Vlaeva was asked to premiere those.
 She has also premiered several works by the 19th-century Russian composer Vladimir Drozdoff at the request of Drozdoff's granddaughter.

 Nadejda Vlaeva is a Yamaha Artist.